FynnBeiersdorfer/computer-science-class/journal.md

 In this class period I started and completed lesson 3.3 on codeHS.
 I learned how to use user input in my code to make it interactive for the user.
 It's exactly the same concept like the Tracy codes, so I have no problem using it.
 # September - 21 - 2023
 In this period I started and completed lesson 3.4 on CodeHS.
 I learned about mathematical operators and how to use them in code, aswell as how you write it down with your keyboard.
+# September - 25 - 2023
+Today I started lessonm 3.5 on CodeHS here I learned about string operators and how to use them.
+I struggled a bit at the last exercise, but I will finish it tomorrow.